Tablet computer: Sales

 Around 2010, tablet use by businesses jumped, as business began to use them for conferences, events, and trade shows.
 In 2012, Intel reported that their tablet program improved productivity for about 19,000 of their employees by an average of 57 minutes a day.
 In October 2012, display screen shipments for tablets began surpassing shipments for laptop display screens.
 Tablets became increasingly used in the construction industry to look at blueprints, field documentation and other relevant information on the device instead of carrying around large amounts of paper.
 Time described the product's popularity as a "global tablet craze" in a November 2012 article.

 As of the start of 2014, 44% of US online consumers owned tablets, a significant jump from 5% in 2011.
 Tablet use also became increasingly common among children.
 A 2014 survey found that mobiles were the most frequently used object for play among American children under the age of 12.
 Mobiles were used more often in play than video game consoles, board games, puzzles, play vehicles, blocks and dolls/action figures.
 Despite this, the majority of parents said that a mobile was "never" or only "sometimes" a toy.
 As of 2014, nearly two-thirds of American 2- to 10-year-olds have access to a tablet or e-reader.
 The large use of tablets by adults is as a personal internet-connected TV.
 A 2015 study found that a third of children under five have their own tablet device.

-After a fast rise in sales during the early 2010s, the tablet market had plateaud in 2015 and by Q3 2018 sales had declined by 35% from its Q3 2014 peak.
+After a fast rise in sales during the early 2010s, the tablet market had plateaued in 2015 and by Q3 2018 sales had declined by 35% from its Q3 2014 peak.
 In spite of this, tablet sales worldwide had surpassed sales of desktop computers in 2017, and worldwide PC sales were flat for the first quarter of 2018.
 In 2020 the tablet market saw a large surge in sales with 164 million tablet units being shipped worldwide due to a large demand for work from home and online learning.

-2010 to 2014 figures are estimated by Gartner.
-2014 to 2021 figures are estimated by IDC.